codyrushing/codyrushing/public/demos/maternity-leave/notes.md

 The problem is how the nodes are positioned around the cluster in the initialization
 > Each node is slightly offset from the corresponding cluster’s center using Math.random.
 Without this offset, same-colored nodes would be coincident, which would cause divide-by-zero problems for our custom forces.

+filter out subclassifications that have <2 nodes, no need to filter then

 More good examples:
 * [Gravity bubbles](http://www.triadsoft.com.ar/examples/gravity-bubbles.html)
 * [Gates foundation spending](http://vallandingham.me/bubble_chart/)